Newton-le-Willows: Sport

 Newton-le-Willows racecourse closed down in 1898 and was replaced by Haydock Park Racecourse.
 The Old Newton Cup is the world's oldest continually competed for trophy, with a history dating back over 200 years.

 Football has always been an important sport within the town, and Newton-le-Willows had its own club between 1894 and 1908.
 Newton-le-Willows F.C. played in the local leagues until the 1900–01 season when the club joined the English Combination where they competed for three years.
 In 1903–04 season the club joined the Lancashire Combination where their derby matches included Bryn Central and Wigan Town (a forerunner of Wigan Athletic).
-The club left the league at the end of the 1907–08 season at which point the club folded.
+The club left the league at the end of the 1907–08 season and folded three years later.
 Newton-le-Willows home ground was the Pied Bull Ground which was situated behind the public house of the same name and bordered Rob Lane (then Golborne Road), more or less where the Parchments estate lies.

 There has been a couple of spells that Earlestown Football Club has been quite successful.
 The team competed in the Lancashire Combination league which at the time (1950s/1960s) was the equivalent of today's Conference North.
 Earlestown enjoyed a local rivalry with a number of teams which would go on to national prominence, especially Wigan Athletic.
 Earlestown was a very ambitious club who hit the headlines when they signed Wilf Mannion as player manager.
 Crowds of one or two thousand were not unknown for local derbies.
 However, falling gates and the cost of a professional squad forced the club into bankruptcy in the mid 1960s.
 In its earlier history, Earlestown F.C. created a few pieces of history, including being defeated by Everton in the Liverpool Cup which was the Toffees' first cup final victory.
 A year later, Earlestown won the final beating an Everton side that would help form the football league just three years later.
 Earlestown also played Everton in the first ever match at Anfield stadium.
 A number of smaller teams operated in the town, the most prominent being Vulcan Newton who have previously been in the Lancashire Combination and North West Counties League.